Guides

 Invalid Flow Input Schema

 If the flow you associated with your collection does not have an input schema defined with the "globus-transfer-transfer#0.10" format, the Web App will display an error message when users attempt to start your flow from the File Manager.
-Users may still be able to run your associated flow (based on your input schema and definition), but all File Manager state will be lost.
+Users may still run your associated flow by navigating to the flow start page, but all File Manager state will be lost.

 An example of a the Flow Guided Start page displaying an error message about the flow input schema.